queenbri3/platform-game-/README.md

 ## Potential risks to project success

 ### Technical Challenges

-One potential risk to the project is technical difficulty when implementing core systems such as collision detection, gravity physics and player movement.
-These systems are essential for a platform game and errors in their implementation could cause issues such as the player falling through platforms or enemies behaving incorrectly.
-To reduce this risk, the core mechanics will be developed and tested early in the project using small test levels before the full game is built.
+One potential risk to the project is technicality when implementing systems such as collision, gravity and player movement.
+These systems are essential for a platform game and errors in their implementation could cause issues such as the player falling through platforms or enemies moving incorrectly.
+To reduce this risk, the core mechanics will be developed and tested in the project using small tests before the full game is built.

+### Time Management

+Another risk is time management.
+Game projects involve different elements such as coding, level design and testing.
+If too many features are planned at once, the project may not be completed within the available time.
+To reduce this risk, the development will follow a simple backlog and priority system so that the most important features such as player movement, jumping and level progression are completed first.

 ## Software Development